funcompbio/practical3/practical3.md

-The GitHub page for the repo has several tabs, where the one called "Settings" can be used to configure some of the other tabs and perform actions such as switching the visibility from private to public or delete entirely this repository from GitHub.
+The GitHub page for the repo has several tabs, where the one called "Settings" can be used to configure some of the other tabs and perform actions such as switching the visibility from private to public or delete entirely this Git repo from GitHub.

-# Cloning a GitHub repo into a local repository
+# Cloning a GitHub repo into a local Git repo

 The reverse operation of uploading a local repo to a GitHub is **cloning** a GitHub repo into a local repo.
 When you _clone_ a GitHub repo, you are copying